 Want to learn more about a Challenge-Based Approach to procurement and market research?
 If you are a CIO, click below to sign up for the webinar.
 Not available for the webinar?
 Click here to get on the wait list for our eBook on this topic ... coming soon.

 This notion - that certain procurements can proceed with lightning speed thanks to a Challenge-Based Approach to procurement and market research - doesn’t have to be disruptive.
-We are finding more and more government agencies are relying on a Challenge-Based Approach, including the Department of Defense which calls its program AFWERX.
+We are finding more and more government agencies are relying on a Challenge-Based Approach to accelerate procurement and market research.

 Going forward, we see three pathways for government to take advantage of a Challenge-Based Approach to digital transformation … to reduce risk, decrease costs, and accelerate timetables.